meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-08-web-apps-with-flask.md

 The `validators` you noticed in the string field just assigns certain validation routines to the submission of data through these fields.
 In this case, `DataRequired` will just check and make sure the text field is not empty upon submission.
 But more complicated validators are also available.

 ### Form Templates
+Now we just need to connect the form to an HTML template to render it in a browser.
+But Flask makes this simple by handling most of the HTML rendering for you.
+For example, the template for the location form is shown below.

 <figcaption>`app/templates/locate.html` Location form template.</figcaption>
 ```
 {{ "{% extends 'base.html' " }}%}